Macdor/SEUIF97/the_acceleration_methods.md

 ## Shortest Addition Chain Algorithm

-The code snippets demonstrate the acceleration methods to calculate the $T(p,h)$ in region 1, illustrating the flow from the optimized kernel to the final physical property calculation:
+The code snippets demonstrate the Shortest Addition Chain Algorithm to calculate the $T(p,h)$ in region 1, illustrating the flow from the optimized kernel to the final physical property calculation:

 ###  The IAPWS-IF97 Backward Equations